TobiasRp/cpvs/README.md

 -> CMake should find them

-Furthermore, GLM is needed.
-Since GLM is header-only CMake looks for it above the cpvs directory.
+GLM is included in the repository (it is header-only!)

 For unit testing GTest is included in the repository